-The remainder of the paper is organized as follows.
-In Section 2 we review relevant background including treewidth, layerings, and partitions, and we introduce layered partitions.
+The remainder of the article is organised as follows: In Section 2, we review relevant background including treewidth, layerings, and partitions, and we introduce layered partitions.

 Section 3 proves a fundamental lemma which shows that every graph that has a partition of bounded layered width has queue-number bounded by a function of the queue-number of the quotient graph.